leonardoaugustodev/Meetapp/mobile/README.md

 ## Getting Started

 These instructions are to running this application for development and testing purposes.
-**IMPORTANT**: this application was just tested into Android environment.
+**IMPORTANT**: this application was only tested into Android environment.

 ### Prerequisites